Mick Ranger

-Mick Ranger is a British firearms dealer.
+Michael George Allan Ranger (born November 1946) is a British firearms dealer.
 He founded IDSC (International Defence Security Company) and has been involved with several large arms deals with several countries.

 Biography

 Born in 1947, Ranger runs Imperial Defence Services, which is based in Takeley, Essex.
 His firm has operations in Bulgaria, Cyprus, Nigeria, Australia, South Africa and Vietnam.
 The company website states:

 The website does not quote prices, although it is claimed that it previously stated the company sold grenade-launchers for £450, and a collection of rifles from £195 to a £20,000 General Electric Minigun.

+Companies

+Mr. Ranger seems to have something to do with a series of related companies that are all headquartered in the same location.